priyankam22/DATA-512-Human-Centered-Data-Science/data512-final-project/README.md

 |S_HOOD|Sub-Region in Seattle|Plain text|
 |geometry|Boundary coordinates of Polygon Shape|Plain text|

+**Intermediate Files**

+File name: **data/New_Permits.csv**
+This is the original Permits data file after filtering on "New" PermitClassDesc.

+File name: **data/New_Permits_Cleaned.csv**
+This is a cleaned version of the new permits data file above.

+File name: **data/New_Permits_SubRegions.csv**
+This is a file with sub_regions and corresponding counts of new permits since 2011.

 ### Data Limitations

 The data is about building permits which were submitted to the Seattle Department of Construction (SDCI) for approvals.
 There is no information about whether the project was completed or not.
 There might be cases where the permit was issued but the project was scrapped due to some reason.
 Since I did not find a publicly available dataset having information about completed projects, for the sake of simplicity I will make an assumption that most of the proposed projects with an issued permit were completed.